fls-bioinformatics-core/auto_process_ngs/docs/source/using/run_qc.rst

 .. _cellranger_arc: https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/what-is-cell-ranger-arc
 .. _multiqc: http://multiqc.info/

-On successful completion of the pipeline for an HTML report is generated for each project; these are described in :doc:`QC reports <../output/qc_reports>`.
+On successful completion of the pipeline an HTML report is generated for each project; these are described in :doc:`QC reports <../output/qc_reports>`.
 By default `multiQC`_ is also run as part of the reporting.